-The eligible EOIs will be ranked and recommendations made to NSW Health Executives on which EOIs should progress to full application stage.
+The eligible EOIs will be ranked and the Expert Review Panel will make recommendations to NSW Health Executives on which EOIs should progress to full application stage.

 Applicants may be required to respond to key questions or concerns in writing within one week to inform the decision on whether to progress the EOI to full application stage.